edemaine/svgtiler/README.md

  blank.svg
 ```

-In the **.js / .coffee formats**, the file consists of JavaScript /
+In the **.js / .coffee / .jsx / .cjsx formats**, the file consists of
-CoffeeScript code, the last line of which should evaluate to either
+JavaScript / CoffeeScript code, the last line of which should evaluate to either

 1. an *object* whose keys are symbol names, or
 2. a *function* in one argument, a symbol name (string).